Veganism Statistics 2026 You Need To Know

 UK residents are right there with the US vegans.
 Here are some statistics to back that claim.

-As of 2024, approximately 2.5 million individuals in the UK have adopted veganism, constituting 4.7% of the population and 48% of their population say they consume plant-based milk products (like soy milk).
 If more Brits knew about the common practices of beak trimming, the separation of calves from their mothers, and the use of carbon dioxide in slaughter, this statistic would probably be much higher.

 Note: These horrific practices also occur in America, along with other inhumane actions.